gitKearney/php7-from-scratch/README.md

 Again, this will be for an Ubuntu server.
 We will mount a directory on your harddrive and sync it to a directory on the virtual machine.

 # VIRTUALBOX
-### Step 1: mount guest additions
+### Step 1: install guest additions
-Insert the guest additions CD image, then run this on the Linux VM
+Install the virtualbox guest additions so you can have shared directories between your host machine and the ubuntu VM

-    sudo mount /dev/cdrom /media/cdrom

-### Step 2: install guest additions:

-    sudo /media/cdrom/VBoxLinuxAdditions.run
+    sudo apt-get install virtualbox-guest-utils

-### Step 3: Add your user to the vboxsf
+### Step 2: Add your user to the vboxsf

     sudo adduser PUT_YOUR_USERNAME_HERE vboxsf
     sudo adduser www-data vboxsf